-Following the success of the past 'Live Good Work' assemblies, we will be holding another this coming Thursday (11th February) please see the timings below.
+Following the success of the past ‘Live Good Work’ assemblies, we will be holding another this Friday (26th) please see the timings below.
 Your child's class teacher will post on your child's Team page with a link to the meeting.
 You will need to click on this link, then click on '+Add to Calendar' (top left) to accept your invitation to the assembly.

 We are aware that a few children/parents had issues.
 Please follow this troubleshooting guide (https://confluence.uconn.edu/ikb/communication-and-collaboration/office-365/microsoft-teams/troubleshooting-microsoft-teams/i-can-t-hear-others-in-teams) and hopefully any issues will be resolved for this week.

-Year 3-Year 6 will also be delivering their 'live' spelling tests again this week - look out for the link.
+Year 3-Year 6 have also delivered their ‘live’ spelling tests again this week.

-Year 5/6 will be delivering a 'live' mental maths quiz via TEAMS - look out for the link!
+Year 5/6 will be delivering a ‘live’ mental maths quiz via TEAMS on Friday – look out for the link!
 This is an exciting opportunity for 5/6 to challenge their mental maths ability!

-Rec and KS1 will have 'Story time live' on TEAMS - look out for the link.
-It will be a lovely opportunity for their teacher to share one of their favourite stories with the children.
+Rec and KS1had their 'Story time live’ on TEAMS.
+It was a lovely opportunity for their teacher to share one of their favourite stories with the children.

 By clicking the link you are agreeing to the following:

 Virtual/Online & Remote Learning

 I agree to the following when delivering virtual/live learning, especially where webcams are involved:

 - Staff and children must wear suitable clothing, as should anyone else in the household.